Reading time minutes

 • Various document types and images generated in the hospital (e.g., 12-lead ECGs, consent forms, property forms, drawings and photographs — both professional medical photography and photos taken by the patient)

-An EDMS (Lexmark Enterprise Software by Perceptive Content) was already in use in various departments at UCLH, as was a PACS system that was managed by medical physics.
-The team realized that the best solution would be to bring all these projects together to create a truly enterprise-wide solution and complete source of patient information within the EPR.
+A document management application was already in use in various departments at UCLH, as was a PACS system that was managed by medical physicists.
+The team realized that the best solution would be to bring the projects together to create an enterprise-wide solution and complete source of patient information within the EPR.

-In 2017, Lexmark Enterprise Software was acquired by Hyland.
-The company not only absorbed Perceptive Content but also provided its own flagship EDMS solution: OnBase.
-Upon review of both of these offerings, as well as EDMS solutions from other vendors, UCLH decided that OnBase provided the functionality and proven integration with its Epic EPR that was necessary for this project.
-The contract was signed in 2018, and implementation began shortly thereafter.
+Upon review of Hyland’s offerings, as well as enterprise content service solutions from other vendors, UCLH decided that Hyland’s OnBase provided the functionality and proven integration with its Epic EPR that was necessary for the project.

 • Where does the data come from?